danBamikiya/agoric-vscode-extension/README.md

 ### agoric.autoUpdate

 By default, on startup, **Agoric** checks for SDK updates at the NPM registry and updates the version locally.
-If want to opt out of this, set the `agoric.autoUpdate` option to false.
+If you want to opt out of this, set the `agoric.autoUpdate` option to false.
 Eg:

 ```json
 {